 - Transfer Credit Evaluation: After transfer credits are evaluated, you will receive by mail, a Transcript Evaluation Report (TRER).
 It is recommended that you carefully examine your TRER to ensure that CWI has received and evaluated all of your transfer credits.
 Prior to submitting your Practical Nursing Application, it is strongly suggested that you run a Progress Report in the PN Program, which is completed by using the Student Planning tool in myCWI.
 This report will give you exactly which courses are complete and which are still needed in order to submit a competitive application.

-Any student who left or was dismissed from the CWI Professional Nursing Program, not in good standing, is not eligible to apply to the Practical Nursing Program.
+Any student who left or was dismissed from the CWI Registered Nursing Program, not in good standing, is not eligible to apply to the Practical Nursing Program.

 Financial Aid Available